TurtleBCA/Harmonizer/README.md

 I wrote a straight up algorithm myself in MIDI_Processing.ipynb.
 It is also used to extract training examples out of MIDI files.

 This project is still a work in progress!

+For now, you may read a write-up of this project at my website: https://eliascho.com/